bellmit/Diskuv-Communicator-v1-Server/diskuv-changes/2021-03-06-login-by-email.md

   know who sent the "unidentified" message.
 And even though, just like Signal, the recipient does not have the "source" of the unidentified message, there is (or will be) a change to Diskuv Communicator profiles that include email addresses.
 So the recipient will see the source email address through the sender profile.
   Net effect: Unidentified messages are essentially unsupported in Diskuv Communicator.
+The only good use case is for accounts like support@diskuv.com, where you want any authenticated user to contact you without you having to press "Accept" message.